jovan-bozovic/airport-gate-management/README.md

 There are a couple of Gates already in the database.
-We can chose to cerate new ones or edit.
+We can choose to create new ones or edit.

 Following list is of end points, to interact with the system, with corresponding routes, request and responses.